 “In Italy he’s number one.
 He’s worth €100million (£88million), but he’s on a free transfer and is therefore a bargain.

 “I’m negotiating with many clubs in England and in Italy.
 I’ve spoken with Juventus, Roma, Napoli and Inter.”

-The teams mentioned are all good options, but unless they see their forwards leave in the summer, Balotelli most likely have to play as a back-up.
-That’s not going to work for a player with Mario’s personality.
+The teams mentioned are all good options, but unless they see their forwards leave in the summer, Balotelli will most likely have to play as a back-up.
+That’s not going to work for a player with Mario's personality.